 Pharmaceutical, biotechnology, and medical device companies regularly call on Amy’s counsel to support development and commercialization of their products.
 Her practical advice helps development-stage companies intensify their compliance efforts as they expand their operations, develop promotional strategies, and launch sales teams.
 Amy frequently helps non-U.S. companies entering the U.S. market to prepare for heightened compliance expectations, tough regulatory scrutiny of their drug and medical device products and the U.S. reimbursement environment.
 For established companies, she leads teams of lawyers and former in-house compliance officers who assess their existing compliance programs, spot weaknesses, and implement strategies to mitigate future risks.
 Sponsors, contract research organizations, and clinical research services providers also rely on her advice when structuring relationships for product development and clinical research services.

-Amy is Vice Chair of Epstein Becker Green’s National Health Care & Life Sciences Steering Committee and serves as a member of the firm’s Board of Directors.
+Amy serves as a member of the firm’s Board of Directors and as a Chair of Epstein Becker Green’s National Health Care & Life Sciences Steering Committee.
 Before she became a lawyer, Amy worked for five years as a senior clinical research associate at a large contract research organization, where she monitored pharmaceutical clinical trials and led regulatory compliance training programs.
 A graduate of the University of Arizona, Amy received a Bachelor of Science, magna cum laude, in microbiology.